hellums/lacey-bacon/README.md

 TO RUN PROGRAM: (assuming both tests above have no issues)
 >python3 romcom.py

+TO RUN FLASK MICROSITE:
+>python3 romweb.py
+>in web brosers, go to http://localhost:5000/

 # PACKAGES INVOLVED
 See requirements.txt file in project folder.